sf-wdi-24/modules/week-03-restful-server-express/day-01/module-02/readme.md

 <details>
   <summary>Will all APIs raise an error if the item doesn't exist?</summary>
   IT DEPENDS!
-Some APIs are worse than those geocities websites from the 90s.
-If they don't then you'll need to find a workaround.
+Some APIs are worse than those geocities websites from the '90s.
+If they don't raise an error, then you'll need to find a workaround.
 </details>

 ## Update and show changes